tritonlmk/Vehicle-Detection/writeup.md

 HOG features is the most important features in this Machine Learning project, it can provide a test accurancy of 0.99.
 While using other features but HOG features can only barely reach the test accuracy of 0.93

-#### 1. Explain how (and identify where in your code) the HOG features is extracted from the training images.
+#### 1. How the HOG features is extracted from the training images.

 The code for this step is contained in the second code cell of the IPython notebook.